mrc-ide/odin/README.md

 > Ode Generation and Integration

+# Scope

+A declarative way of running ODEs at native (C) speed in R.  Implements a domain specific language based on a subset of R to a set of differential equations suitable for solving with deSolve.

 # Notes on development

 The idea is to be able to convert a set of highly restricted R code into a set of differential equations that can be compiled into C and run at native speed.
 This will simplify the deSolve/R/C use case and reduce the amount of boilerplate and development time.
 The generated code, while not being designed to be edited, should be fairly simple to understand.
 R interfaces should be generated to make it easy to test the model.